 By the early 80s, NORAD had set up a KES 30 million fish processing factory for the Cooperative.
-As many as 20,000 fishermen were employed, including a large component of migrants from the shores of Lake Victoria.
+The factory absorbed close to 20,000 fishermen including a large component of migrants from the shores of Lake Victoria.
 It was then that trouble started.

-When the drought that was already causing massive hunger in Ethiopia finally arrived, there seemed to be no hope for the fish project.
+Freezing fish fillets, for instance, proved far more costly than anticipated.
+The cost of diesel-generated electricity surpassed anything the plant fetched in revenue.
+To add to the project’s woes, Lake Turkana’s brackish water could not be used to clean the fish.
+When the devastating drought from Ethiopia finally arrived, it crashed any little remaining hope for the fish project.
 The Omo river fed by the now failed rains reduced its input dramatically.
-The river is one of the 2 major tributaries of Lake Turkana.
+The river is one of the two major tributaries of Lake Turkana.

-Ferguson’s Gulf shallows promptly dried up, the shore receded 2 KM away and the fish moved to deeper waters or moved elsewhere to better breeding grounds.
+Ferguson’s Gulf shallows promptly dried up.
+Then the shore receded 2 KM away.
+The fish moved to deeper waters or moved elsewhere to better breeding grounds.
 By 1986 the processing plant had shut down completely and has never reopened since.
 Today, it is just a tourist attraction.

-During springtime, black-tailed godwits and spotted redshanks can be seen only here in Kenya.
-The place is also known for its large flamingo population.
+During springtime, black-tailed godwits and spotted redshanks flock here.
+This is the only place in Kenya to sight them.
+A large flamingo population also lives here.
 You can also expect to see crocodiles and hippos.

 If you still have time, you can visit the mysterious Namoratunga site.
-The site is made up of 19 pillars of stone that, on first sight, resemble sacks of charcoal.
+Nineteen pillars of stone, that, at first sight, resemble sacks of charcoal define the site.
 The Turkana attach a spiritual significance to Namoratunga even though no one, even the Turkana themselves, knows what its original purpose may have been.